0rqa/ML2-pinout/README.md

-# Schematic of IBM/Lenovo ML2 edge connector
+# Schematic of IBM/Lenovo ML2 edge connector and socket